-Stockholm (NordSIP) – Three of the largest pension funds in Denmark this week announced the launch of the “Africa Infrastructure Fund I”, to be managed by AP Møller Capital, the private equity firm recently established by AP Møller Holding, the controlling shareholder of Danish transport and transport conglomerate Mærsk.
+Stockholm (NordSIP) – Three of the largest pension funds in Denmark this week announced the launch of the “Africa Infrastructure Fund I”, to be managed by AP Møller Capital, the private equity firm recently established by AP Møller Holding, the controlling shareholder of Danish energy and transport conglomerate Mærsk.

 PensionDanmark, PKA and Lægernes Pension have committed a combined €468 million to the fund, which is expected to run for 10 years and make between 10 and 15 investments focusing on transport and energy.
 The funds hope to bring in other Danish and international investors to meet their target of US$ 1 billion in investments over the next 12 months.